-In this section you will find teaching resources and ways to further investigate and better understand the themes that Future Scenarios explores.
+In this section you will find teaching resources and ways to further investigate and better understand the themes that the Future Scenarios project explores.

-In the linked document bellow you will find a tool kit containing questions and activities that are designed to help you and your students unpick the themes that the Future Scenarios project explores.Click Here for the toolkit.
+In the linked document below you will find a tool kit containing questions and activities that are designed to help pedagogues and their students unpick the themes that the Future Scenarios project explores.Click Here for the toolkit.

 Click on the questions below to see the answers.

 Climate change, also known as global warming or global heating, is the long-term shift in average weather patterns across the world.
 Since the mid-1800s, humans have contributed to the release of carbon dioxide and other greenhouse gases such as methane into the air though industrial, leisure and consumption-based activities.
 This has caused global temperatures to rise which is leading to long-term changes to earth's climate, which in-turn is impacting the livelihoods, culture, health, and psychologies of people around the world as well as all of Earth's ecosystems and many of its more than human inhabitants.